IT’S A BEST BUY BECAUSE:

 No car can match the GTI’s compelling blend of daily-driver practicality, enthusiast-satisfying performance, and all-around refinement.

 Prices are a bit steep for a compact car, and the automated-manual transmission’s responsiveness can be sluggish in stop-and-go driving.

 The GTI offers an adaptive suspension damping system—a rare feature among sporty cars in its price class.
-It’s included in the Autobahn option group for SE models.
+It’s included on Autobahn models.

 WHAT IS IT?

 The Golf GTI is Volkswagen’s long-running “hot-hatch” performance compact.
 It’s essentially a hopped-up version of the mainstream VW Golf hatchback.
-The GTI is offered as a 4-door hatchback in S or SE trim levels.
+The GTI is offered as a 4-door hatchback in S, SE, or Autobahn trim levels.
 The lone engine is a turbocharged 2.0-liter 4-cylinder that makes 228 horsepower and can be mated to either a 6-speed manual transmission or a 7-speed automated manual that includes steering-wheel paddles for manual shifting.
 Forward collision warning and mitigation and a blind-spot monitor with rear cross-traffic alert are standard features.
-The Autobahn package adds features such as front and rear park assist, automatic high-beam control, and lane-departure warning.
+The Autobahn model adds features such as front and rear park assist, automatic high-beam control, and lane-departure warning.

 EPA fuel-economy estimates are 24 mpg city/32 mpg highway with the manual transmission and 25/31 with the automated manual.
 Premium-grade gas is recommended (and necessary to achieve VW’s official horsepower and torque figures), but the engine will also run on regular.